 What this means and why: You must comply with the laws of the United States and The Arab Republic of Egypt.
 In addition, when you are in a foreign country, you are subject to its laws.
 If you violate the laws of the United States or The Arab Republic of Egypt, you will be terminated from the program immediately and your Fellowship status will be revoked, which means that you would no longer be considered a Gabr Fellow and that you would need to refund all Fellowship funds that had been issued.

 Fellow Conduct

-Please read and sign the Fellow Conduct and Legal Waiver and return to Adelle Nazarian, via email at adelle@shafikgabrfoundation.org before your departure.
+Please read and sign the Fellow Conduct and Legal Waiver and return to eastwest@shafikgabrfoundation.org at least two weeks before your departure.